startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

         reduce this new problem to the more general version of the problem we solved earlier.

-1)  Use loop invarients when doing 2 pointer solutions, greedy solutions, etc. to think about, and help interviewer realize that your solution works!!!
+29.6)  Use loop invarients when doing 2 pointer solutions, greedy solutions, etc. to think about, and help
+    interviewer realize that your solution works!!!

-2)  Derieive mathematical relationships between numbers in array, and solve for a solution.
-Since there was a mathematical relationship, xor can prolly be used for speedup.
+29.7)  Derieive mathematical relationships between numbers in array, and solve for a solution.
+Since
+    there was a mathematical relationship, xor can prolly be used for speedup.
     For instance: Find the element that appears once

         Given an array where every element occurs three times, except one element which occurs only once.

-        Soln: Add each number once and multiply the sum by 3, we will get thrice the sum of each element of the array.
+        SHITTY Soln: Add each number once and multiply the sum by 3, we will get thrice the sum of each element of the array.
 Store it as thrice_sum.
 Subtract the sum of the whole array from the thrice_sum and divide the result by 2.
 The number we get is the required number (which appears once in the array).
         How do we add each number once though? we cant use a set.
         XOr? wtf?

+        CORRECT SOLN:

+        Use two variables, ones and twos, to track the bits that appear an odd and even number of times, respectively.
+In each iteration, XOR the current element with ones to update ones with the bits that appear an odd number of times then use a bitwise AND operation between ones and the current element to find the common bits that appear three times.
+These common bits are removed from both ones and twos using a bitwise AND operation with the negation of the common bits.
+        Finally, ones contains the element that appears only once.

+        # Python3 code to find the element that
+        # appears once

+        def getSingle(arr, n):
+            ones = 0
+            twos = 0

+            for i in range(n):
+                # one & arr[i]" gives the bits that
+                # are there in both 'ones' and new
+                # element from arr[].
+We add these
+                # bits to 'twos' using bitwise XOR
+                twos = twos ^ (ones & arr[i])

+                # one & arr[i]" gives the bits that
+                # are there in both 'ones' and new
+                # element from arr[].
+We add these
+                # bits to 'twos' using bitwise XOR
+                ones = ones ^ arr[i]

+                # The common bits are those bits
+                # which appear third time.
+So these
+                # bits should not be there in both
+                # 'ones' and 'twos'. common_bit_mask
+                # contains all these bits as 0, so
+                # that the bits can be removed from
+                # 'ones' and 'twos'
+                common_bit_mask = ~(ones & twos)

+                # Remove common bits (the bits that
+                # appear third time) from 'ones'
+                ones &= common_bit_mask

+                # Remove common bits (the bits that
+                # appear third time) from 'twos'
+                twos &= common_bit_mask
+            return ones

-3)  DP is like traversing a DAG. it can have a parents array, dist, and visited set.
-SOmetimes you need to backtrack to retrieve parents so remember how to do that!!!!.
+29.8)  DP is like traversing a DAG. it can have a parents array, dist, and visited set.
+SOmetimes you need to backtrack
+    the DP updates to retrieve parents so remember how to do that!!!!.

-4)  Do bidirectional BFS search if you know S and T and you are finding the path!
+29.9)  Do bidirectional BFS search if you know S and T and you are finding the path!
     (i think its good for early termination in case there is no path)

-5)  For linked list questions, draw it out.
+30)  For linked list questions, draw it out.
 Dont think about it.
 Then figur eout how you are rearranging the ptrs. and how many new variables you need.
 ALSO USE DUMMY POINTERS to not deal with modifying head pointer case.

-6)  Linear Algorithms:
+31)  Linear Algorithms:
     Bracket Matching => Use stack
     Postfix Calculator and Conversion
         Prefix calculator => 2 + 6 * 3 => this needs binary tree to do i think! with extra mem